WW-Andene/Whispering-Wishes/PHASE1_HANDOFF.md

-mechanically precise, sourced, and correctly wired to the `SKILL_MULTIPLIERS` lookup the calc engine uses. **Phase 2** (wiring this into `calcEngine.js` / `calcTeamStats.js` / `autoEquip.js` logic) is explicitly a separate, later step — do not start it without the user asking.
+mechanically precise, sourced, and correctly wired to the `SKILL_MULTIPLIERS` lookup the calc engine uses. **Phase 2** (wiring this into `calcEngine.js` / `calcTeamStats.js` / `autoEquip.js` logic) is explicitly a separate, later step — do not start it without the user asking

-Work happens directly on branch `claude/wuthering-waves-character-data-xmq44i` in `ww-andene/whispering-wishes`.
+in `ww-andene/whispering-wishes`.
 Commit + push per character (or small batch), no PR, no amend/rebase.
 The user explicitly prefers **absolute precision over speed** — one character done right beats five done shallow.